SocialQu/Branding/content/indie-hackers/Twitter Voice.md

 # How to find a Twitter voice for your Product

+As I work on getting traction for [Twitter Analytics at your Inbox](https://santiagoq.gumroad.com/l/twitter-analytics) I found that I needed to develop a content strategy that creates inbound leads for my product.

 1. Choose a message that is relevant to your product.

 2. Make your message bigger than your product.